Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models: Approximate cross-validation estimates using plug-in estimators (AXE)

-AXE extends this idea to cross-validation, using the full data posterior means of the variance and covariance parameters $\hat{\tau}$ and $\hat{\Sigma}$ as plug-in estimates for \ereft{eqn:axe_linregr} and removing the test data $j \subset \{1, \dots, N\}$ from $X$.
-When $E[\Sigma | Y_{-j}] \approx E[\Sigma | Y]$, this re-creates the matrix of weights for the training data and can be used to obtain approximations of the cross-validation estimates.
-The AXE approximation for CV mean estimate $E[Y_j | Y_{-j}]$ is
+which is analogous to the form of a Frequentist linear regression.
+We propose to use the full-data posterior mean estimates $\hat{\Sigma} = E(\Sigma | Y)$ and $\hat{\phi} = E(\phi | Y)$ as plug-in estimators in (\ref{eqn:axe_linregr}) to derive cross-validated mean estimates.
+In the linear regression setting, this results in a simple and straightforward closed-form solution for the cross-validated mean estimates:

+The posterior variance of fixed effects $\beta_1$, $C$, is not estimated and is taken as the diagonal matrix of prior variances for $\beta_1$.
+One common practice is to take $C^{-1}$ as the matrix of $0$s, which corresponds to the assumption that the fixed effects have infinite variance.

-{This shifts the CV problem from probability-based sampling and density estimation methods to the same form as maximum likelihood methods for simple linear regression} and is likewise $\bigo{N^2P + P^3}$ in time for each CV fold.
-In comparison, Gibbs sampling of the same problem (when available) is $\bigo{SN^3P + SNP^2 + SP^3}$ in time for each CV fold, where $S$ is the number of MCMC sampling iterations.
+{The AXE procedure in (\ref{eqn:axe}) essentially proposes using a Frequentist cross-validation to estimate $E(Y_{\mathpzc{s}_j} | Y_{-\mathpzc{s}_j})$ in place of a full Bayesian estimation of the posterior predictive density.
+AXE is likewise $\bigo{N^2P + P^3}$ in time for each CV fold.
+In comparison, Gibbs sampling of the same problem (when available) is $\bigo{MN^3P + MNP^2 + MP^3}$ in time for each CV fold, where $M$ is the number of MCMC iterations.}